- The ADB command not found error can be due to an outdated ADB interface driver.

 - Navigate to the directory where Android SDK is installed in Command Prompt.
 By default, it should be one of the paths below:

 C:Program Files (x86)Androidandroid-sdkplatform-tools

 - Try running the ADB command from these directories.

 Alternatively, you can open Command Prompt in the Android SDK directory by doing the following:

-- Press and hold the Shift key, and right-click the empty space inside of the directory.
-Choose Open PowerShell window here.
+- Press and hold the Shift key, and right-click the space inside the directory.
+Choose the Open PowerShell window here option.